Fort Collins, Colorado: Arts and culture

 Much of Fort Collins's culture is centered around the students of Colorado State University.
-The city provides school year residences for its large college-age population; there is a local music circuit which is influenced by the college town atmosphere and is home to a number of well known microbreweries.
 The Downtown Business Association hosts a number of small and large festivals each year in the historic Downtown district, including Bohemian Nights at NewWestFest in late summer (permanently discontinued in 2021) which featured local cuisine, music, and businesses.
-The Fort Collins Lincoln Center is home to the Fort Collins Symphony Orchestra and regularly attracts national touring companies of Broadway plays.
+The Fort Collins Lincoln Center is home to the Fort Collins Symphony Orchestra and regularly attracts national touring companies of off-Broadway plays.

 Brewing and cycling figure in local culture.
 The Colorado Brewer's Festival is held in late June annually in Fort Collins.
 The festival features beers from as many as 45 brewers from the state of Colorado and averages around 30,000 attendees.
-New Belgium Brewing Company hosts the Tour de Fat which draws over 20,000 people riding bikes and dressing in costume.
+New Belgium Brewing Company hosts the Tour de Fat annually which draws over 20,000 people riding bikes and dressing in costume.

 The Colorado Marathon is a yearly event running down the Poudre Canyon and finishing in downtown Fort Collins.
 The FORTitude 10K run, a partner running event of the Bolder Boulder, is held on Labor Day each year.
 The Horsetooth Half Marathon has been a fixture of the local running scene since 1973.

 The Fort Collins Museum, established in 1941, is a regional center focusing on the culture and history of Fort Collins and the surrounding area.
 The Fort Collins Museum houses over 30,000 artifacts and features temporary and permanent exhibits, on-going educational programs and events, and is home to four historic structures located in the outdoor Heritage Courtyard.

 The arts are represented by The Center for Fine Art Photography, University Center for the Arts, Fort Collins Museum of Art (FCMOA), and the Bas Bleu Theatre Company.
 The Arts Incubator of the Rockies (AIR), founded in Fort Collins in 2012, was acquired in 2016 by Berea College in Kentucky, where it became part of the College Crafts Program.

 Parks and recreation

-The city contains 875 acre of developed park areas, which include tennis courts, frisbee golf courses, golf courses, dog parks, baseball diamonds, basketball courts and picnic shelters.
+The city contains 875 acre of developed park areas, which include tennis courts, disc golf courses, golf courses, dog parks, baseball diamonds, basketball courts, walking trails, skate parks, and picnic shelters.
 There are six community parks: City Park, Edora Park, Fossil Creek Park, Lee Martinez Park, Rolland Moore Park, and Spring Canyon Park.
-Whitewater Park, and Spring Creek trail, are located alongside the Poudre River.
+Whitewater Park and Poudre Trail are located alongside the Poudre River.
 The Gardens on Spring Creek is an 18 acre botanical garden that features themed gardens.
 Soapstone Prairie Natural Area features the Lindenmeier site, a stratified multi-component archaeological site notable for its Folsom component.